Home > Hardware > Architectural Hardware for Façades, Doors & Windows Trends and Challenges

 Types and Selection of Windows and Doors

-The selection of window typology depends on its application, size of the opening, and height at which the window is installed.
+The selection of window typology depends on its application, the size of the opening, and the height at which the window is installed.

 • Sliding Doors /Patio Doors: Mostly used in residential/hotel/resort projects where is a deck/balcony outside a room